Three GPT releases in a row reintroduced authentication bugs we had already fixed. GLM 5.1 caught all three — and refused to merge the diffs.

 1. Kimi K2.5 2.
 GLM 5.1

-Both models identified the security flaws in GPT's suggested changes.
+Both models flagged the security flaws in GPT's suggested changes.
 Both recommended keeping the more complex but secure implementations.
 Both provided detailed explanations of why the "simplifications" were dangerous.

 Why GLM 5.1 Is Different